ErikNatanael/copy-paste-sonification/notes.md

 I experimented with letting the event amplitude control duration, but that resulted in lots of long notes in a row which was boring and didn't sound very good.
 Having the tempo dynamically change based on note amplitude didn't work that well either.

 While the piece is pretty long different parts of it are clearly different from eachother, there is a surprising amount of variation stemming from different combinations of depth levels and "relevance" metrics.

+## copy-paste-7

+When listening through different speakers, version 6 seemed a bit heavy on the reverb and the wavetable synthesised sounds didn't quite sit right.
+I tried having the attack setting of the envelope depend on the depth level as well, providing more variation.
+The half short attack + super quick decay has something digital over it, perhaps reminiscent of some electronic game music I've heard.
+Having it on every wavetable event made it too muddy though so I preserved it for a few high relevance nodes.
+To add some interest I added a subtle delay with variable time and feedback, and a ramp for the lowpass filter for the wavetable oscillator at longer attack times, somewhat creating the illusion of the sound coming towards you.